czzarr/czzarr.github.com/source/_posts/2012-05-15-how-having-played-online-poker-helps-me-being-an-entrepreneur.markdown

 all the time as most of them are very active angel investors from what I can read on Techcrunch, just like high-stakes players would stake each other.
 Not sure how this will end for most of them, if we follow the poker analogy, probably badly in a lot of cases.
+However I'm sure these investments are dealt with in a more professional way than 18 year-old kids simply chatting on AIM and transfering hundreds of thousands of $ to one another just by clicking a few buttons on a poker site, which led to a lot of confusion and scams.

 ### People Say It's Now Impossible to Become a Legend